Dejima

 - Ease.
 One line installs it; run

 dejimaand the TUI walks you to a sandboxed agent in minutes.
 It manages the containers, sessions, git worktrees, and logins so you don't — on your Mac mini, a VPS, or your own cloud VM, same one command. - Security.
-Every agent is walled off from your machine, your files, and the other agents; host access is deny-all, granted explicitly and read-only.
+Every project is walled off from your machine, your files, and your other projects; host access is deny-all, granted explicitly and read-only.
 The LLM calls go out, but your code, files, and auth never leave your box — auth is your Tailscale identity, not a vendor account.
 It fits NDA, regulated, and client-confidential work in a way a managed cloud can't.

 - Audit.
 Every privileged crossing is written to a tamper-evident, hash-chained ledger you can read, export, and verify — so you can prove what an agent did, not just hope.